Subject Access Requests

 Data is personal if it is information that affects [a person's] privacy, whether in his personal or family life, business or professional capacity.

-Information held in 'unstructured' files do not constitute a 'relevant filing system' and fall outside the terms of the Data Protection Act.
+Information held in 'unstructured' files do not constitute a 'relevant filing system' and fall outside the terms of Data Protection law.

 'Unstructured' means either: